onsip/sipjs.com/content/api/0.7.0/session.md

 ### `rejected`

-Fired each time an unsuccessful final (300-699) response is received. *Note: This will also emit a `failed` event.*
+Fired each time an unsuccessful final (300-699) response is received. *Note: This will also emit a `failed` event, followed by a `terminated` event.*

 #### `on('rejected', function (response, cause) {})`